-Another example of interpretation can be found in the wording on the first three letters mailed on July 31st 1969, where the author states accompanying part one of the cipher "the other 2 parts have been mailed to the S.F.
+Another example of interpretation can be found in the wording on the first three letters mailed on July 31st 1969, where the author stated alongside part one of the cipher "the other 2 parts have been mailed to the S.F.
 Examiner + the S.F.
-Chronicle," - but on parts two and three of the cipher the author states "the other 2 parts of this cipher are being mailed to the editors of the Vallejo Times and SF Examiner". and uses the present tense of "are being mailed".
-On all three correspondences the author is veering towards the third person perspective.
-This is not like the Zodiac, who would usually not fail to refer to himself, such as "I have mailed the other two parts of the cipher."
-Clearly though, this is down to the subjectivity of the reader and the dissection of such material.
+Chronicle".
+Alongside parts two and three of the cipher the author stated "the other 2 parts of this cipher are being mailed to the editors of the Vallejo Times and SF Examiner". and uses the present tense of "are being mailed".
+On all three correspondences the author is tending towards the third person perspective.
+This is most unlike the Zodiac, who would usually not fail to refer to himself, such as "I have mailed the other two parts of the cipher."
+Clearly though, this boils down to the subjectivity of the reader and the dissection of such material.

-The Zodiac Killer appeared bold and brazen, particularly at Lake Berryessa and Presidio Heights where he took enormous risks beyond what was required to execute his murders.
-The wearing of an elaborate costume, the writing on the car door, the murder of Paul Stine in the heart of San Francisco, that included the tearing of Paul Stine's shirt, yet here, if we contend that both these sightings by Michael Mageau were of the Zodiac Killer, then the hesitancy looks out of place.
+The Zodiac Killer appeared bold and brazen, particularly at Lake Berryessa and Presidio Heights, where he took enormous risks beyond what was required to execute his murders.
+The wearing of an elaborate costume, the writing on the car door, and the murder of Paul Stine in the heart of San Francisco (that included the tearing of Paul Stine's shirt), yet here, if we contend that both these sightings by Michael Mageau were of the Zodiac Killer, then the hesitancy looks out of place.
 When the first vehicle pulled into the parking lot it was empty, other than Darlene's Corvair.
-Why not pull up behind the intended victims, as in the second instance, and begin the attack.
-It could be argued that the first vehicle which pulled up alongside the Corvair was a totally innocent motorist, but the parking lot was totally empty, so why pull alongside the only other vehicle and extinguish the car's lights for upwards of a minute.
-This could be construed as suspicious activity in the run up to the attack at Blue Rock Springs, in similar fashion to Lake Herman Road, and again, as with Lake Herman Road, this person, if innocent, never came forward as an eyewitness to this crime and has never been traced.
+Why not pull up behind the intended victims, as in the second instance, and begin the attack?
+It could be argued that the first vehicle which pulled up alongside the Corvair was a totally innocent motorist, but the parking lot was totally empty, so why pull alongside the only other vehicle and extinguish the car's lights for upwards of a minute?
+This could be construed as suspicious activity in the run up to the attack at Blue Rock Springs, in similar fashion to Lake Herman Road - and again - as with Lake Herman Road, this person (if innocent) never came forward as an eyewitness to this crime and has never been traced.
 Three significant eyewitnesses over three murders that all failed to make themselves available.

-It is perfectly feasible that two people were inside Paul Stine's taxicab as it approached the corner of Washington and Cherry.
+It is perfectly feasible that two people were inside Paul Stine's taxicab as it approached the corner of Washington and Cherry just before 9:55 pm.
 The first person shot Paul Stine and immediately left the scene, taking the 'smoking gun' with him.
 The second person remained to secure the shirt piece and wipe down the taxicab.
-Had the second person still been inside the taxicab as police approached, he could claim to be a witness to the murder or aftermath, and seeing a taxicab driver had been injured or shot, had entered the taxicab to assist the driver.
-After all, this accomplice was devoid of any firearm and incriminating gunshot residue, so how could he be the shooter?
-The tearing of any shirt could be attributed to first aid, acquiring material to staunch the blood loss.
-However, as police had not arrived in time, the back up plan was not needed and the accomplice headed north along Cherry Street.
+Had the second person still been inside the taxicab as police approached, he could just claim to be a witness to the murder or aftermath - and seeing a taxicab driver had been injured or shot, had entered the taxicab to assist the driver.
+After all, this accomplice would have been devoid of any firearm and incriminating gunshot residue, so how could he be the shooter?
+The tearing of any shirt (had this been noticed) could be attributed to first aid, acquiring material to staunch the blood loss.
+However, as police had not arrived in time, any back up plan was not required and the accomplice headed north along Cherry Street.